-The shipwreck is to a large extent embedded in the seabed.
 The seabed around the observed objects shows some scouring.
 The souring is observed at all sides of the objects.

 Risk-prone areas are areas where the probability of archaeological remains is considered to be high.
 Based on the data studied no risk-prone areas can be designated.